Men's Mental Health Support

 Citizens Advice Somerset

-Free, confidential and impartial advice on a range of topics including welfare benefits, housing, debt and money, relationships.
+Free, confidential and impartial advice on a range of topics including welfare benefits, housing, debt and money, and relationships.

-Bridgewater and Surrounding Communities Food and Support Alliance
+Bridgwater Food and Support Alliance

 Homeless drop in services, foodbank and emergency care packages.
-Locations and more details can be found here.

 Samaritans logo